 - one flower at a time.

-If you would like to learn more about fingerprint interpretation get the book.
+If you would like to learn more about fingerprint interpretation get a book or take a course click here for more information.